tarwn/lessthandot-hugo/blogs/content/posts/2010-12-17-how-to-move-datafiles-to-a-new-drive-in.md

 You will see the following message

-> The file &#8220;TestMove&#8221; has been modified in the system catalog.
+> The file “TestMove” has been modified in the system catalog.
 The new path will be used the next time the database is started.

-> The file &#8220;TestMove2&#8221; has been modified in the system catalog.
+> The file “TestMove2” has been modified in the system catalog.
 The new path will be used the next time the database is started.

-> The file &#8220;TestMove3&#8221; has been modified in the system catalog.
+> The file “TestMove3” has been modified in the system catalog.
 The new path will be used the next time the database is started.

 **[EDIT]**

-Paul Randal mentioned that you don&#8217;t have to shut down SQL Server, you can also just take the database OFFLINE, see here for more detail: http://www.sqlmag.com/blogs/SQLServerQuestionsAnswered/SQLServerQuestionsAnswered/tabid/1977/entryid/72328/A-Safe-Method-for-Moving-a-Database-to-a-New-Location.aspx
+Paul Randal mentioned that you don't have to shut down SQL Server, you can also just take the database OFFLINE, see here for more detail: http://www.sqlmag.com/blogs/SQLServerQuestionsAnswered/SQLServerQuestionsAnswered/tabid/1977/entryid/72328/A-Safe-Method-for-Moving-a-Database-to-a-New-Location.aspx

 **[/EDIT]**